Its vs It's: What's the Difference?

 Its a beautiful day outside!

 Wrong: should be 'it's' (it is).
-Test: 'It is a beautiful day' works perfectly.
+Test: 'It is a beautiful day' works in this context.

 📝 Product Description: